openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 >

->   * Geography stands as an Opportunity; Both Portugal and Spain are the two countries on the â€˜Peninsula Ibericaâ€™ (Iberian Peninsula) and share at least the last 1000 years of history.
+>   * Geography stands as an Opportunity; Both Portugal and Spain are the two countries on the ‘Peninsula Iberica’ (Iberian Peninsula) and share at least the last 1000 years of history.
 By working together we can accomplish outstanding deeds, specially related to Events and promotion.
 >